Usability Testing: 8 Quick Tips for Designing Tests

 When gathering data, it's easy to ask questions like "Did you think the navigation was clear?"
 You might tabulate the "yes" and "no" answers, but how will you quantify responses to a general question like "What did you think about the table of contents?"

-When you do ask general opinion questions, use a seven-point Likert scale, in which you make a neutral statement and ask for testers to rate their responses.
+When you do ask general opinion questions, use a seven-point Likert scale, in which you ask subjects rate their own responses.
 For example:

 You now have some numerical data to work with, allowing you to identify trends such as the following: